bugcreates/bezier/README.md

 # bezier
 bezier: a game by bug creates

+EPILEPSY WARNING -- FLASHING COLORS

 you'll figure it out